Meddhif13/SelfCheckGPT/README.md

 loop of the original project but uses light‑weight stand‑ins so that the code runs in restricted environments.
 The script now supports running on multiple dataset splits and allows configuration of how many sampled passages per prompt are used for scoring.
+Sampling parameters such as temperature, top‑k/top‑p cut‑offs and deterministic mode can be configured and swept over.

 ## Installation